VPC and subnets

 Existing VPC and subnets

-- The VPC has at least two subnets, each in a different availability zone; If a region has two AZs instead of three, then still three subnets are created, two in the same AZ.
+- The VPC has at least three subnets, each in a different availability zone; If a region has two AZs instead of three, then still three subnets are created, two in the same AZ.

 - The VPC subnets must be connected to an Internet Gateway OR a NAT Gateway.
 VPC should be able to make an outbound connection with the internet or set of CIDRs and ports provided by Cloudera.

 - If you are planning to use the Machine Learning service, you must:

 sharedso that Kubernetes can find them.
 For load balancers to be able to choose the subnets correctly, you are also required to tag private subnets with the